Written by: Tim Edison

 A full-bodied red fruit hit, La Crema Monterey Pinot Noir, is produced in Monterey County, California.
 It's earthy and woody, with notes of crushed rock and cedar underlining red fruit leaning towards jam on the palate.

 On the nose, Monterey Pinot Noir has strawberry, plum, cranberry, and raspberry aromas, with spice, cedar, and jam notes on the palate.
-The 2017 vintage is our favorite, exhibiting a juicy, fresh profile with a long, decadent finish.
+The 2017 vintage is my favorite, exhibiting a juicy, fresh profile with a long, decadent finish.

 This wine goes great with Comté, stinky cheeses, mushroom risotto, black olives, butterflied lamb, venison, and duck.
 The earthy profile also complements beef bourguignon and hearty stews served with mashed potatoes.